About the College

 - What is the deadline to apply?

 - Do I need to have all of my general education/prerequisite coursework completed before I can apply to the clinical portion of any of the Pre-Licensure BSN options?

 - What are my chances of earning a space in the Pre-Licensure BSN program?

-- I'm interested in pursuing a BSN degree from UMSL, but I'm not sure whether or not I qualify.
-Is there a way for me to find out whether or not I even qualify for any of your Pre-Licensure BSN Options? before I actually apply?
+- I'm interested in pursuing a BSN degree from UMSL, but I'm not sure if I qualify.
+Is there a way to find out if I qualify for any of your Pre-Licensure BSN options before I actually apply?

 - What is the cost of your program?